Tynasello/blog-frontend/README.md

 >
 > How to serve a backend:
 >
-> - Making asynchronous API requests.
+> - Making asynchronous API requests using JavaScript fetch API.
 > - Sending data to an API via request body.
-> - Recieving data from an API via repsonse body.
+> - Receiving data from an API via response body.
 > - Sending custom HTTP headers to API ('x-access-token' for user auth).
 >
 > How to create a multi-page app with React using pages.
+>
 > How to leverage React routes with HashRouter for gh-pages deployment.

 ## Installation